Tweety's S.O.S.: Plot

 Rough seas eventually make Sylvester seasick.
 When Tweety sees Sylvester's green face, he laughs and offers him something for his tummy: a nice piece of salt pork.
 Sylvester turns various colors and becomes even sicker; he dashes to the medical room to get some seasick remedy.
 After he downs this, he is better and chases Tweety, who leads the cat below deck and tricks him into running into the furnace.
 The fire and heat result in Sylvester being ejected through the smokestack, screaming in agony.

-After he climbs back aboard and sees Tweety, Tweety shows Sylvester a picture of a boat on the water.
-He moves it back and forth, while narrating: "It was a tewwible torm.
-Da boat wocked and wocked.
-Up one wave and down anudder, wocking da boat.
-Wocking.
-Wocking..."
-This nauseates Sylvester, who runs again to the medical room for more seasick remedy.
+After he climbs back aboard and sees Tweety, once again taking advantage of Sylvester's nausea, who runs again to the medical room for more seasick remedy.
 Tweety gets there first and fills the bottle with nitroglycerin.
-Sylvester drinks it and seemingly realizes something is not right about the liquid.
 He spits and creates a tiny explosive spark.
 Now he chases Tweety, using his spit as a weapon.
 As they round a corner, Granny is waiting, umbrella in hand; she begins striking at Sylvester but keeps missing.
 Tweety tries to tell Granny to stop: "No, no, no, no!
 Don't hit 'im, Dwanny!
 You'll be towwy!".
 Despite Tweety's warnings, Granny finally manages to hit Sylvester and thus sets off the nitroglycerin he drank.

 The loud explosion leaves Granny frazzled with a look of "Now he tells me" on her face and Sylvester launched up like a rocket.
 In the open sky, there is a flash of a firework with a cascade of white sparks before the cat falls back down.
 The captain, watching through binoculars, uses Tweety's catchphrase: "I tawt I taw a puddy tat!".
 Sylvester lands on the captain, leaving both looking pretty battered and bruised.
 Granny is now steering the ship, and Tweety replies, "You did, you did tee a puddy tat!".
 Granny dons the headgear of an admiral and Tweety a sailor's cap and takes over steering the ship for the dazed captain.